What is Meditation Therapy ?

 Meditation Design or Allocation

-The therapist then designs or allocates a particular meditation technique for the client/patient, and sets out a meditation practice schedule.
+The therapist then designs or allocates a particular meditation form & technique for the client/patient, and sets out a meditation practice schedule.
 The schedule may apply over several weeks or even months until the result is attained.
 There is an ongoing therapist/client liaison and check-in to ensure that the particular Meditation Therapy is working, and whether a modification in technique is required as progress is achieved.

 What is Meditation Therapy for?